mk-fg/fgtk/README.rst

 -l/-list and -k/--kill opts), for persistent notifications (between reboots and such), there's an --at option to use at(1p) daemon.

-Python-3, needs python-gobject ("gi" module) for desktop notifications.
+Python, needs python-gobject ("gi" module) for desktop notifications.

-acpi-wakeup-config
-''''''''''''''''''
+acpi-wakeup-config_
+'''''''''''''''''''
+.. _acpi-wakeup-config: desktop/acpi-wakeup-config

 Bash script to statelessly enable/disable (and not toggle) events in ``/proc/acpi/wakeup`` (wakeup events from various system sleep states).